ericyoc/huggingface-model-metadata-blockchain-poc/README.md

 Y. Liu et al., "Blockchain-Empowered Lifecycle Management for AI-Generated Content Products in Edge Networks," in IEEE Wireless Communications, doi: 10.1109/MWC.003.2300053. https://ieeexplore.ieee.org/document/10422884

+Gschnaidtner, Christoph and Dehghan, Robert and Hottenrott, Hanna and Schwierzy, Julian, Adoption and Diffusion of Blockchain Technology ( 2024).
+ZEW - Centre for European Economic Research Discussion Paper No. 24-018, Available at SSRN: https://ssrn.com/abstract=4775993 or http://dx.doi.org/10.2139/ssrn.4775993

 ## Huggingface Platform

 [Hugging Face](https://huggingface.co/) is a leading platform for natural language processing (NLP) models and resources.
 It hosts a vast collection of pre-trained models, datasets, and other NLP tools, facilitating research and development in the field.